Canon 1D Mark II vs SX420

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Both the 1D Mark II and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II was replaced by the Canon 1D Mark II N, while the SX420 was followed by the Canon SX430.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.